Zendesk Talk automatically creates a ticket in Support for many types of call. Use this article to understand how these calls become tickets.

-Zendesk Talk identifies users by their phone numbers.
-If the caller is an existing end-user calling from a number already added to their profile, their existing profile is set as the ticket requester.
+- If the caller is an end-user with an existing profile, and calling from a number already added to the profile, their existing profile is set as the ticket requester.

 - Direct lines are used to identify a user.
 When you add a unique number to a user's profile, it's automatically set as a direct line.
-If a number's set as one user's direct line, the number can be added to another user's profile as a shared number only (see below).
 If the caller is an existing end-user calling from their direct line, the user's existing profile is set as the ticket requester.
 Users can have more than one direct line.

-- Non-direct lines or shared numbers are linked to to multiple user profiles.
+- Shared numbers are linked to multiple user profiles.
 A shared number always starts out as a direct line for one user, but when the same number is added for another user, it's added as a shared number.
 An incoming call from a shared number will be associated with the user that has that number as a direct line.

 When receiving a call, Talk checks to see if a user is associated with the number that is calling.
 If no user has the number as a direct line (for example, if it’s been deleted from the user), then a new user will be created that has that number as a direct line.
 The number will no longer be associated to the users that has that same number as a shared number.
 A user can have only one shared number on their user profile.